LLM, Master’s & Diploma Admissions – Your Visa

 Before entering the University of New Hampshire School of Law, international students must obtain a student visa and provide proof of health insurance.
 (Health insurance can be purchased at the UNH School of Law).
 Follow the instructions on the pages in this section for obtaining your student visa and health insurance.

-1. Complete and return the Financial Supplement Form (FSF).
+1. Complete and return the International Applicant Financial Declaration.
 Provide all of the information requested and necessary documents.

-2. Once we receive your completed FSF, original signed supporting financial statements, and $500 seat deposit, we will prepare and mail to you either:
+2. Once we receive your completed International Applicant Financial Declaration, original signed supporting financial statements, and $500 seat deposit, we will prepare and mail to you either:

 - Certificate of Eligibility for Nonimmigrant (F-1), Student Status (Form I-20); or